To read after the rain

 Raise the deluges, by David Bosc, Verdier Publishing, 90 pages

 "Only, I had enough after a few days.
 I did not want to be alone anymore.
 I had committed myself for my friends, for the morning of the world, for equality.
-I went to the town hall of a village of Corbières.
+I presented myself at the town hall of a Corbières village.
 I waited on a bench, in a corridor.
 I was flanked by two gendarmes and I walked captive through the countryside.
 My escort was that of a chicken thief, but I was not ashamed.
 Nobody gave me back my smile, no one up to the crossroads where a group of farm workers greeted me loudly, with cheers, cheers, and raised fists.
 Half for the poor devil and half, I understood, to show the gendarmes that the world is not made all in one piece.

 There are the images imprisoned in the title.
 Raise shipwrecks.
 Give value to defeats.
 To hoist the invisible genius.
 Bosc recounts, in this collection of short stories, four very distinct stories, at first sight completely disconnected from each other.
 They are four men, in the flow of four temporalities, springing within four landscapes.
 Their minds move and test the eternal clichés and a very fixed vision of normality.
 The author says of his heroes that they experience the soundness of walls, asking about existence first man's eyes.
 Emperor Frederick II, Emperor of the Romans between 1220 and 1250, a Valet farm Honoré Mirabel of the Sarturan country house of the eighteenth century, a Spanish mason in 1936 by the name of Miguel Samper, and Denis, a young Marseillan in the 2000 years, bewitched by a group of anarchists.
 The news allows one to pronounce a voice, in the kaleidoscopic din of these multiple stories, around fragmentary entries and missing parts.
 Gifted with an abrupt and physical writing, Bosc explores the French republican motto Liberty, Equality, Fraternity with the timeless modernity of a great writer.
 You have to read between the lines to understand how to stand up from the Middle Ages to today.